Helen-Chukwukelu/Database-migration/README.md

 ### Organise SQL Scripts in Flyway

-we must add our SQL script to the SQL directory within the flyway folder
+We must add our SQL script to the SQL directory within the flyway folder

 The SQL script for the data we will migrate into the RDS database can be downloaded using the link below